amphp/http-server/README.md

 ##### Asynchronous Responses

-The most important thing to remember about Aerys (and indeed any server running inside a non-blocking event loop) is that your application callables must not block execution with slow operations like synchronous database access.
+The most important thing to remember about Aerys (and indeed any server running inside a non-blocking event loop) is that your application callables must not block execution of the event loop with slow operations (like synchronous database or disk IO).
 Application callables may employ `yield` to act as a `Generator` and cooperatively multitask with the server using non-blocking libraries.

 ```php
 <?php